-As of the end of fiscal year 2020, we are a party to employment agreements with Mr. Hart and Mr. Ziebell.
-Each employment agreement is subject to automatic one-year extensions annually unless either party gives written notice of such party's intent not to renew the employment agreement at least ninety (90) days prior to the commencement of the next year's period.
+We are a party to employment agreements with Mr. Hart and Mr. Ziebell, and were previously party to employment agreements with Dr. Lias and Mr. Lytle, who resigned effective May 7, 2019 and May 17, 2018, respectively.
+Each of employment agreement is subject to automatic one-year extensions annually unless either party gives written notice of such party's intent not to renew the employment agreement at least ninety (90) days prior to the commencement of the next year's period.